ylucki/Secure-Communications/Labs/Lab 1 Configuring lab environment/tweaking_kali.md

 If you really get stuck and your brain is fried,  there are other websites out there that cover the whole thing.
 But again, I encourage you to try it on your own first!

-Once you finish Bandit, you can go ahead and continue with the other challenges, they are all great.
-Just see how far you come.
+Once you finish Bandit, you can go ahead and continue with any of the other challenges if you wish, they are all great.